 But there is also a mustache that extends downwards past the corners of the mouth and connects to the chin beard beneath.

 As it is the most popular, what you’re about to learn how to trim is The Full Goatee.
 If you do want to convert it into a Pure Goatee, simply trim and shave off the mustache.
 Easy.

 How to trim a stubble goatee

 The first step is to get all of your facial hair to a workable length before trimming the stubble goatee.

 If you’re a clean-shaven or almost clean-shaven man, this means growing it out to a length approximately 2mm longer than the length you ultimately want for your stubble goatee.

-This will allow the slower-growing hairs to blossom before trimming it down, leading to a less patchy appearance.
+This will allow the slower-growing hairs to blossom before trimming it down.

 Grab your stubble trimmer and set it to the length you want to go for.
 Whether it’s light (1-2mm), medium (3mm), or heavy (4-5mm), it’s worth trying out.